wanieldilson/aws-dev-environment/README.md

 - The FIRST IP address in the list will be your AWS instance, as the script will always place the latest IP address at the top of the config file. *Click on it!*
 - Click on Linux
 - Click on continue
+- press `ctrl + '` to open a terminal window and run `chmod 600 ~/.ssh/awsDevInstanceKey` (or your custom key name)
-- Your instance is now ready to use and has permissions to your AWS account via an instance role.,
+- Your instance is now ready to use and has permissions to your AWS account via an instance role as well as github access.

-##  But wait, what about Github access!?
-I'm glad you asked...